Knoblauchpilze/template-go/README.md

 # How to use this project to kick-start a new service?

-## Setting up the project

-TODO

-## Use the configure script

-TODO

-## What to modify next?

-TODO

-# How to extend this project

 ## Creating secrets

 The secrets needed by default by this project are described in [a previous section](#secrets-in-the-ci).
 If you fork/copy this repository you will have to create them and fill them with your own data.

-Note that:
-* the CI by default does not try to upload the code coverage when `dependabot` creates a commit.
+Note that the CI by default does not try to upload the code coverage when `dependabot` creates a commit.
 This is because of issue [#3253](https://github.com/dependabot/dependabot-core/issues/3253): you could change this behavior and rather also create the secrets in the `Dependabot` section of the project's settings.

+## Use the configure script

+TODO

 ## Adding more packages